 PSERS provides retirement, disability, and death benefits.
 Members are eligible for monthly retirement benefits upon reaching (a) age 62 with at least 1 year of credited service; (b) age 60 with 30 or more years of credited service; or (c) 35 or more years of service regardless of age.
 Act 120 of 2010 (Act 120) preserves the benefits of existing members and introduced benefit reductions for individuals who become new members on or after July 1, 2011.
-Act 120 created two new membership classes, Membership Class T-E (Class T-E) and Membership Class T-F (Class T-F).
-To qualify for normal retirement, Class T-E and Class T-F members must work until age 65 with a minimum of 3 years of service or attain a total combination of age and service that is equal to or greater than 92 with a minimum of 35 years of service.
-Benefits are generally equal to 2% or 2.5%, depending upon membership class, of the member's final average salary (as defined in the Code) multiplied by the number of years of credited service.
-For members whose membership started prior to July 1, 2011, after completion of five years of service, a member's right to the defined benefits is vested and early retirement benefits may be elected.
+Act 120 created two new membership classes, Membership Class T- E (Class T-E) and Membership Class T-F (Class T-F).
+To qualify for normal retirement, Class T-E and Class T-F members must work until age 65 with a minimum of 3 years of service.
+Benefits are generally equal to 1% or 2.5%, depending upon membership class, of the member's final average salary (as defined in the Code) multiplied by the number of years of service, a member's right to the defined benefits is vested and early retirement benefits may be elected.
 For Class T-E and Class T-F members, the right to benefits is vested after ten years of service.